HMS Prince of Wales (R09): Name

 The decommissioning of under the SDSR in 2010 led to an unsuccessful campaign for one of the new aircraft carriers to receive that name.

-Prince of Wales was formally named on 8 September 2017 at Rosyth Dockyard on the Firth of Forth at Rosyth, Fife, Scotland by the then-Duchess of Rothesay, now Queen Camilla.

 Operational history

 In May 2020, Prince of Wales experienced flooding which the Royal Navy described as "minor".
 This was followed by more significant flooding in October 2020 which caused damage to her electrical cabling.
 Prince of Wales departed Portsmouth Naval Base on sea trials on 30 April 2021.
 In October 2021, the Royal Navy declared the ship as fully operational.

 Prince of Wales participated in an international exercise off the coast of Scotland in October 2021.
 This involved joint operations with her sister ship HMS Queen Elizabeth.

 NATO command ship

 On 1 January 2022, Prince of Wales took over the role of command ship for NATO's maritime high readiness force from the French Navy.
 The ship was intended to spend the next twelve months supporting NATO exercises in the Arctic, Baltic and Mediterranean.
 Her first exercise in this role was Cold Response 22, a Norwegian-led exercise which was designed to test her crew in this role.